Nano Nagle

 Honora "Nano" Nagle (c.
 1718 - 26 April 1784) was an Irish Catholic religious sister who served as a pioneer of Catholic education in Ireland despite legal prohibitions.
 She founded the Sisters of the Presentation of the Blessed Virgin Mary, commonly known as the Presentation Sisters, now a worldwide Catholic institute of women religious.
-She was declared venerable in the Catholic Church on 31 October 2013 by Pope Francis.
+She was declared venerable on 31 October 2013 by Pope Francis.

 Background

 Nano Nagle lived during the period when the Catholic majority in Ireland were subject to the anti-Catholic Penal Laws.
 The Catholic Irish were denied political, economic, social and educational rights that would have lifted them from mass poverty.
-The parliamentarian and philosopher, Edmund Burke, a younger cousin of Nagle who spent part of his childhood in her birthplace, described those laws: "Their declared object was to reduce the Catholics in Ireland to a miserable populace, without property, without estimation, without education."
+The parliamentarian and philosopher Edmund Burke, a younger cousin of Nagle who spent part of his childhood in her birthplace, described those laws: "Their declared object was to reduce the Catholics in Ireland to a miserable populace, without property, without estimation, without education."